jon011235/blog/index.markdown

 **(German original above)**
 Hi, welcome to my blog!
 While this blog will primarily be in German (I still have a better feeling for nuances in my native language), I warmly invite you to read my articles.
 If something isn't clear, feel free to use a translation tool.

-With this blog I want to try something new and publish some thoughts of mine on the internet.
-Hoping to engange with new people, inspire some new thoughts and to get critisized in a constructive way.
-I'm particularly interested in hearing from those who, like me (until now), don't typically comment online.
-My only request for when you write me, is that you imagine we talk face-to-face when you write me, as I oftentimes have the feeling that writing in general and the internet in particular harm empathy and encourage to easily be more nasty than one would ever be in a face-to-face discussion.
+With this blog, I want to try something new and share my thoughts on the internet.
+My hope is to engage with new people, inspire fresh perspectives, and welcome constructive criticism.
+I'm particularly interested in hearing from those who, like me until now, don't typically comment online.

+My only request when you write to me is that you imagine we're having a face-to-face conversation.
+I've often observed that written communication—and the internet in particular—can erode empathy and make it too easy to be more harsh or dismissive than we would ever be in a direct, personal dialogue.